papousek/spiderpig/docs/examples.md

 God: Hello Jesus
 ```

-Instead of specifying configuration file, the parameters can be passed directly
+Instead of specifying the configuration file, the parameters can be passed directly
 to ``spiderpig.spiderpig`` (or ``spiderpig.init``):

 ```python